Car and Motor Insurance FAQ

 You may protect your NCD at an additional cost so that it is not reduced if you register a claim, in some cases, the NCD is automatically protected.

-If you are less than 25 years old and taking out motor insurance for the first time you can benefit from a 65% discount immediately and start earning your No Claims Discount as well.
-Click here for information about our Boosh scheme.
+If you are under the age of 25 years old and taking out motor insurance for the first time you can benefit from a 65% discount immediately and start earning your No Claims Discount as well.
+Click here for information about our Boosh policy.

 You may be entitled to a discount if you have been driving a company-owned car and registered no claims in the past four years.
 Contact us for more information.